 Pacific AIDS Education and Training Center-NEVADA

-The Pacific AIDS Education and Training Center-Nevada (PAETC-NV), based at the University of Nevada, Reno School of Medicine, has been supporting clinician education in HIV, Hepatitis C, and STI care since 1990, and has trained thousands of providers over the last 30 years.
-The PAETC-NV serves the educational needs of Nevada’s healthcare providers and organizations who provide care and prevention services in the areas of HIV, Hepatitis C, STIs, and related content.
-PAETC-NV also provides technical assistance and capacity building to clinics and healthcare facilities in Nevada to support the development and provision of HIV and STI screening, treatment, and prevention services, and to develop and enhance healthcare services in the community.
+The Pacific AIDS Education & Training Center-Nevada (Pacific AETC-Nevada), located at the University of Nevada, Reno School of Medicine, has been supporting clinician education in HIV and STI care since 1990 and has trained thousands of providers.
+The Pacific AETC-Nevada provides ongoing education for healthcare professionals regarding HIV/AIDS, Hepatitis C, STIs, and other infectious diseases.
+The Pacific AETC-Nevada also provides technical assistance and capacity building guidance to encourage clinics and healthcare facilities in Nevada to conduct HIV screening, provide HIV treatment, promote HIV prevention services, and to develop and enhance health care services in the community

 State and National Resources